amybauer/amybauer/README.md

 - 👋 Hi, I’m Amy, a PhD student in the Department of Entomology and Nematology at the University of Florida  :crocodile: :palm_tree:
-- :bulb: I am interested in how the environment affects distribution and abundances of insects and the resulting implications for vector-borne disease systems
+- :bulb: I am interested in how the environment affects distribution and abundances of mosquitoes (and any other organism, really) and the resulting implications for vector-borne disease systems
 - :sparkling_heart: I am passionate about disease and carrion ecology, and nested in landscape ecology and community ecology
 - :raised_hands: Data visualization and maps make me happy
 - :bar_chart: I am using R and GIS software to process, analyze, and visualize data